 Types of fishing in the Maldives

-Considering the immense biodiversity of the Indian Ocean, you never know what you can get.
-Nevertheless, here are the most common methods used to target popular species:
+Considering the immense biodiversity of the Indian Ocean, you never know what you can get in these waters.
+Nevertheless, here are a few common methods for catching the most popular local species:

 There are literally thousands of species you can hook into, from reef fish to Barracuda, Bonefish, Bream, small Grouper, Snapper, and Jacks/Trevally.
 The most common methods are live bait fishing, fly fishing, and beach casting.